microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 ### Option2: Use the source code

-If you'd like to build the Mixed Reality Toolkit from the source, you'll need to clone the GitHub repository from:
+If you'd like to build the HoloToolkit from the source, you'll need to clone the GitHub repository from:

 >  ## https://github.com/Microsoft/MixedRealityToolkit-Unity.git